 Action Result 1.
 Lift the handset or press the ON/OFF key.
 Intercom dial tone 2.
-Enter the Extension Direct Call Pickup code (default = 704).
+Enter the Extension Direct Call Pickup code (default = 704 ).
 3. Dial the number of the ringing extension.
 Extension number or outside phone number displays 4.
-Complete the call and replace the handset or press the ON / OFF key.
+Complete the call and replace the handset or press the ON/OFF key.

-• FF1-0-02: Intercom Voice Call Pickup
+- FF1-0-02: Intercom Voice Call Pickup - FF1-2: Dial Plan

-Trunk (Exchange Line) Group Pickup
+Trunk Group Pickup

-Trunk (Exchange Line) Group Pickup allows you to answer calls ringing to any extension within your own MCO incoming exchange line group.
+Trunk Group Pickup allows you to answer calls ringing to any extension within your own MCO incoming trunk group.

-To use Exchange Line Group Pickup:
+To use Trunk Group Pickup:

 Action Result 1.
 Lift the handset or press the ON/OFF key.
 Intercom dial tone 2.
-Enter the Exchange Line Group Pickup code (default = 709).
+Enter the Trunk Group Pickup code (default = 709 ).
 Extension number or outside phone number displays 3.
 Complete the call and replace the handset or press the ON/ OFF key.

-- FF1-2: Dial Plan - FF5-3: MCO-Inbound Exchange Line Group
+- FF1-2: Dial Plan - FF5-3: MCO-Inbound Trunk Group

-Trunk (Exchange Line) Direct Pickup
+Trunk Direct Pickup

-Trunk (Exchange Line) Direct Pickup allows you to answer calls ringing on a specific exchange line number.
+Trunk Direct Pickup allows you to answer calls ringing on a specific trunk number.

-To use Exchange Line Direct Pickup:
+To use Trunk Direct Pickup:

 Action Result 1.
 Lift the handset or press the ON/OFF key.
 Intercom dial tone 2.
-Enter the Exchange Line Direct Pickup code (default = 0).
-3. Dial the number of the ringing or holding (system) exchange line.
+Enter the Trunk Direct Pickup code (default = 0).
+3. Dial the number of the ringing or holding (system) trunk.
 Outside number displays 4.
-Complete the call and replace the handset or press the ON/ OFF key.
+Complete the call and replace the handset or press the ON / OFF key.